Gibbs and truncation artifacts

 Gibbs artifact, also known as truncation artifact or ringing artifact, is a type of MRI artifact.
 It refers to a series of lines in the MR image parallel to abrupt and intense changes in the object at this location, such as the CSF-spinal cord and the skull-brain interface.

 The MR image is reconstructed from k-space which is a finite sampling of the signal subjected to inverse Fourier transform in order to obtain the final image.
 At high-contrast boundaries (jump discontinuity in mathematical terms), the Fourier transform corresponds to an infinite number of frequencies.
-Since MR sampling is finite, the discrepancy is manifest in the reconstructed image in the form of a series of lines.
+Since MR sampling is finite, the discrepancy manifests in the reconstructed image as a series of lines.
 These can appear in both phase-encode and frequency-encode directions.

 The more encoding steps, the less intense and narrower the artifacts.
 Figure 1 shows the Gibbs effects resulting from Fourier transforming a sharp change in image intensity.
 Figure 2 shows prominent light and dark line along the sides that fade as they approach the top and bottom of the phantom.
 Figure 3 shows minimal artifact seen uniformly around the periphery of the phantom as a result of increasing the matrix size in the phase direction.